s1dny/bing-maps-tile-downloader/README.md

 cargo build --release
 ```

-The compiled binary will be available at `target/release/bing`
+The compiled binary will be available at `target/release/bing`.
+You can add this to your path.

 ## Usage